 Where any document is created or edited by a staff member, and that document contains personal data, the staff member shall save the document in the shared network area only.
 In the event that the document contains sensitive personal data the document shall be saved with password protection as an added security measure.
 Only staff members who have a legitimate reason to access the document in line with their statutory obligation to the education of pupils shall be granted access.

-The Heads of School/Headteacher, SENDCO’s and DSL’s frequently communicate with parents and other agencies about sensitive and confidential matters.
+The Executive/Academy Heads, SENDCO’s and DSL’s frequently communicate with parents and other agencies about sensitive and confidential matters.
 Where documents created contain sensitive personal data those individuals shall save the document to the hard drive of their work PC in the area set up by the ICT support company.

 Paper Files